Dummy Ticket Cost & Risks: What You Need to Know

 Free vs Paid Dummy Tickets: Is “Free” Really Free?

-The idea of getting a dummy ticket for free sounds tempting.
+The idea of getting a dummy ticket for visa for free sounds tempting.
 After all, why pay when there are downloads or templates floating around online?
 But as with most things in travel, what looks like a shortcut often comes with strings attached.
-Let’s break down what free options actually are, what you risk when you use them, and why paid, verifiable dummy tickets remain the safer choice when your visa application is on the line.
+Let’s break down what free options actually are, what you risk when you use them, and why paid, verifiable dummy flight tickets remain the safer choice when your visa application is on the line.

 What “Free” Options Typically Are